Liideli/GymDiaryApp/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies by running `npm install`.
 4. Configure environment variables for authentication, database connection, etc.
+  - VITE_API_URL="your-backend-url"
 5. Start the development server with `npm run dev`.

 ## The Backend

-The GymDiary backend is available at [https://github.com/Liideli/GymDiary-backend](https://github.com/Liideli/GymDiary-backend).
+The GymDiary backend code is available at [https://github.com/Liideli/GymDiary-backend](https://github.com/Liideli/GymDiary-backend).

 ## License